redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/4.4-deploy-bare-metal-app/README.md

 >
 > For virtualized edge devices, you'll need to use SSH tunneling or just curl the port to check for a response.

-Another thought: this could be added to the end of our provisioning workflow to deploy the application as soon as a device calls home.
+Further thoughts: The deployment of the application could be added to the end of our provisioning workflow as soon as a device calls home to simplify the setup and configuration process.

 ### Solutions